Skip to main content Accessibility

 Byelaw 4: Student Groups Regulation

-5. Failure to abide by these regulations, any relevant student group constitution, or the Union Constitution may result in disciplinary action against the student group by the Union.
+4. Failure to abide by the below regulations or relevant student group constitution and the Union constitution may result in disciplinary action against the student group by the Union.

-6. Disciplinary action may also be taken against an individual who fails to meet these requirements, as per Byelaw 7.
+5. Disciplinary action may also be taken against an individual who has failed to meet the requirements laid out above, as per Byelaw 7.

-3. No student group will be recognised if its objectives conflict with those of the Union.
-This restriction shall not prevent the establishment of political, religious, or culturally based groups.
+8. No student group will be recognised if its objectives conflict with those of the Union.
+However, this restriction shall not be interpreted in a way as to prevent the establishment of new political, religious or culturally based groups.

-4. No student group will be recognised if its objectives conflict with or replicate those of an existing student group.
+9. No student group will be recognised if its objectives are deemed to conflict or replicate those of an existing student group.

-5. Any student group that wishes to be recognised by the Union shall present to the Student Group Executive a constitution following the template provided by the Membership Services team, including:
+10. Any student group that wishes to be recognised by the Union shall present to the Student Group Executive:

 • The name of the student group.